and-kal/second-brain/content/tech/WebDesignAssets.md

 ## Hosting and Domains

 - [afraid.org's FreeDNS](https://freedns.afraid.org/) - offers six subdomains for free from their vast portfolio of random and strange domains
-- [glitch.me](https://glitch.com/features/) - simple and powerful platform for hosting, sharing, remixing and developing websites and web apps
+- ~~[glitch.me](https://glitch.com/features/) - simple and powerful platform for hosting, sharing, remixing and developing websites and web apps~~
 - [neocities](https://neocities.org)
 - [repl.it](https://replit.com/) - online REPL / IDE
 - [sdfeu.org](https://sdfeu.org/w/tutorials:building_a_website) - you can host a website on the SDF Public Access Unix System, if you are a validated user (it will cost 5 Euros as a token of trust and it's really for a good cause)
-- [Surge, Firebase, Vercel, Github Pages, Netlify](https://dev.to/afozbek/5-ways-to-host-your-applications-4d77/) are other popular options
 - [tildepages.org](https://tildepages.org/) - you can host static pages on their [Pubnix](https://projectsegfau.lt/pubnix/faq) systems

 ## Content management systems